See MapTrack in action

 Inconsistent job records

-Summary: QR-enabled workflows ensure alignment across teams and shifts.
+Summary: QR-enabled workflows ensure alignment across teams and shifts by providing real-time updates and clear records, reducing errors and enhancing communication.

 How QR Codes Improve Efficiency in Electrical Work

-QR tags allow workers to scan tools quickly to check them in or out.
+QR tags allow workers to scan tools quickly when checking them in or out, ensuring real-time tracking of equipment.

 Benefits